lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

         bool initializable,
         bytes calldata initializeCalldata
     ) public view virtual returns (address) {
-        bytes32 generatedSalt = generateSalt(providedSalt, initializable, initializeCalldata);
+        bytes32 generatedSalt = generateSalt(
+            providedSalt,
+            initializable,
+            initializeCalldata
+        );
-        return Clones.predictDeterministicAddress(implementationContract, generatedSalt);
+        return
+            Clones.predictDeterministicAddress(
+                implementationContract,
+                generatedSalt
+            );
     }

     /**
-     * @dev Generates the salt used to deploy the contract by hashing the following parameters (concatenated
-     * together) with keccak256:
+     * @dev Generates the salt used to deploy the contract by hashing the following parameters (concatenated together) with keccak256:
+     * 1. the `providedSalt`
+     * 2. the `initializable` boolean
+     * 3. the `initializeCalldata`, only if the contract is initializable (the `initializable` boolean is set to `true`) *
+     * - The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
+Instead, it is used along with these parameters:
+     *  1. `initializable` boolean
+     *  2. `initializeCalldata` (when the contract is initializable and `initializable` is set to `true`).
      *
-     * - the `providedSalt`
-     * - the `initializable` boolean
-     * - the `initializeCalldata`, only if the contract is initializable (the `initializable` boolean is set to `true`) *
-     * The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
-Instead, it is
-     * used along with these parameters:
-     *  - `initializable` boolean
-     *  - `initializeCalldata` (when the contract is initializable and `initializable` is set to `true`).
-     * These three parameters are concatenated together and hashed to generate the final salt for CREATE2.
+     * - This approach ensures that in order to reproduce an initializable contract at the same address on another chain, not only the `providedSalt` is required to be the same, but also the initialize parameters within the `initializeCalldata` must also be the same.
+This maintains consistent deployment behaviour.
+Users are required to initialize contracts with the same parameters across different chains to ensure contracts are deployed at the same address across different chains.
      *
-     * This approach ensures that in order to reproduce an initializable contract at the same address on another chain,
-     * not only the `providedSalt` is required to be the same, but also the initialize parameters within the `initializeCalldata`
-     * must also be the same.
+     * 1. Example (for initializable contracts)
      *
-     * This maintains consistent deployment behaviour.
-Users are required to initialize contracts with the same parameters across
-     * different chains to ensure contracts are deployed at the same address across different chains.
-     *
-     * -----------
-     * Example (for initializable contracts)
-     *
-     * For an existing contract A on chain 1 owned by X, to replicate the same contract at the same address with
+     * -  For an existing contract A on chain 1 owned by X, to replicate the same contract at the same address with
      * the same owner X on chain 2, the salt used to generate the address should include the initializeCalldata
      * that assigns X as the owner of contract A.
      *
-     * For instance, if another user, Y, tries to deploy the contract at the same address
+     * - For instance, if another user, Y, tries to deploy the contract at the same address
      * on chain 2 using the same providedSalt, but with a different initializeCalldata to make Y the owner instead of X,
      * the generated address would be different, preventing Y from deploying the contract with different ownership
      * at the same address.
-     * -----------
      *
-     * However, for non-initializable contracts, if the constructor has arguments that specify the deployment behavior, they
+     * - However, for non-initializable contracts, if the constructor has arguments that specify the deployment behavior, they
-     * will be included in the bytecode.
-Any change in the constructor arguments will lead to a different contract's bytecode
+     * will be included in the creation bytecode.
+Any change in the constructor arguments will lead to a different contract's creation bytecode
      * which will result in a different address on other chains.
      *
-     * -----------
-     * Example (for non-initializable contracts)
+     * 2. Example (for non-initializable contracts)
      *
-     * If a contract is deployed with specific constructor arguments on chain 1, these arguments are embedded within the bytecode.
+     * - If a contract is deployed with specific constructor arguments on chain 1, these arguments are embedded within the creation bytecode.
      * For instance, if contract B is deployed with a specific `tokenName` and `tokenSymbol` on chain 1, and a user wants to deploy
      * the same contract with the same `tokenName` and `tokenSymbol` on chain 2, they must use the same constructor arguments to
-     * produce the same bytecode.
+     * produce the same creation bytecode.
 This ensures that the same deployment behaviour is maintained across different chains,
-     * as long as the same bytecode is used.
+     * as long as the same creation bytecode is used.
      *
-     * If another user Z, tries to deploy the same contract B at the same address on chain 2 using the same `providedSalt`
+     * - If another user Z, tries to deploy the same contract B at the same address on chain 2 using the same `providedSalt`
      * but different constructor arguments (a different `tokenName` and/or `tokenSymbol`), the generated address will be different.
      * This prevents user Z from deploying the contract with different constructor arguments at the same address on chain 2.
-     * -----------
      *
-     * The providedSalt was hashed to produce the salt used by CREATE2 opcode to prevent users from deploying initializable contracts
+     * - The providedSalt was hashed to produce the salt used by CREATE2 opcode to prevent users from deploying initializable contracts
      * using non-initializable functions such as {deployCreate2} without having the initialization call.
      *
-     * In other words, if the providedSalt was not hashed and was used as it is as the salt by the CREATE2 opcode, malicious users
+     * - In other words, if the providedSalt was not hashed and was used as it is as the salt by the CREATE2 opcode, malicious users
      * can check the generated salt used for the already deployed initializable contract on chain 1, and deploy the contract
      * from {deployCreate2} function on chain 2, with passing the generated salt of the deployed contract as providedSalt
      * that will produce the same address but without the initialization, where the malicious user can initialize after.